Through The Decades: A Brief History of Temple Israel

 Over the last twenty years, Temple Israel has continued to grow and flourish, and today is a lively and innovative congregation.
 With 650 families, Temple Israel is the largest Conservative synagogue in the South Area of Boston, offering a diversity of programs and nurturing spiritual, educational, social, and cultural growth in its active membership.
 Temple Israel is known for its unique membership structure and the numerous award-winning programs developed by the Sisterhood, Men's Club, Hazak, and USY.
 Learning is a lifelong endeavor at Temple Israel, with Hertz Nursery School, our Framework for Excellence Religious School, and extensive adult and family educational initiatives providing numerous opportunities for Jewish learning and enrichment.

-Temple Israel is pleased to have welcome Rabbi Ron Fish as its new senior rabbi, starting July 2015.
+Temple Israel is pleased to have welcomed Rabbi Ron Fish as its new senior rabbi, starting July 2015.
 The community celebrated his installation on December 6, 2015: